-- The primary focus of support is on only one of the language demands (vocabulary/symbols; function; grammatical structures; or written, visual, or verbal communication) with little to no attention to any of the other language demands. - Support may be general, (e.g., discussing, defining or describing a language demand), or it may be targeted, (e.g., modeling a language demand while using an example with labels).
+- The primary focus of support is on only one of the language demands (vocabulary/symbols; function; grammatical structures; or written, visual, or verbal communication) with little attention to any of the other language demands. - Support may be general, (e.g., discussing, defining, or describing a language demand), or it may be targeted, (e.g., modeling a language demand while using an example with labels).
 Regardless, the support provided is limited to one language demand.

-There is a pattern of misalignment between the language demand(s) and the language development supports identified.
-For example, the language function is listed as compare/contrast, but the language task requires students to present an argument justifying a character's perspective.
-Support for constructing the argument includes sentence frames
+- There is a pattern of misalignment between the language demand(s) and the language development supports identified.
+For example, the language function is listed as compare/contrast characters, but the language task is that the students will be sequencing events in the plot and supported by sentence frames that say, First ..., Next ... - The candidate does not identify a language function that aligns with the literacy strategy.